sdondley/ClimateChangeChat/perl.md

     * this tutorial is not designed to be a vim package manager tutorial
         * it's long enough as it is
         * google it
-    * If you use packer, here's the relevant parts of my packer config:
+    * If you use the packer package manager, here's the relevant parts of my packer config:
         ```
         return require('packer').startup( {
             function()